Mobility shapes heat exposure inequalities in cities: Methods

 To assess the robustness of LST-based exposure estimates, we further used the Aqua daily LST product (MYD11A1) \cite{MYD11A1v61}, which provides daytime LST, and 2m maximum air temperature from the UrbClim model \cite{temperature_urbclim} for July–August 2016 and 2017 in the subset of cities where these fields were available.
 Although UrbClim simulations correspond to a different temporal period than the mobility data, they are used solely to verify the spatial stability of intra-urban temperature rankings across datasets rather than to estimate exposure levels directly.

 Demographic and socioeconomic attributes (median income, population) were obtained from the Spanish National Statistical Office (INE) \cite{ine}.

 All data were aggregated to the administrative district level (Fig.~\ref{fig:1}b).
-City boundaries were defined using OpenStreetMap administrative polygons expanded by a uniform 1.2× buffer to approximate the functional urban area while preserving comparability across cities.
+City boundaries were defined using OpenStreetMap administrative polygons expanded by a uniform 1.2$\times$ buffer to approximate the functional urban area while preserving comparability across cities.
 Results are robust to alternative buffer sizes (see SI Fig.~\ref{fig:SI_boundary_test}).

-Only cities with more than 200,000 inhabitants within these boundaries were included; municipalities adjoining a larger metropolitan core (e.g., Badalona in the Barcelona area) were excluded to avoid overlapping mobility basins.
+For external validation, we applied the same framework to 30 major US cities using tract-level home--work commuting flows from the Longitudinal Employer--Household Dynamics Origin--Destination Employment Statistics (LODES) database for 2022 \cite{LODES2024}.
+LODES provides commuting flows stratified by worker age and earnings categories, but not joint income--age information.
+Income groups were defined using the LODES earnings categories, comparing workers earning \$1,250 per month or less (SE01) with workers earning more than \$3,333 per month (SE03).
+Age groups were defined by comparing workers aged 29 years or younger (SA01) with workers aged 55 years or older (SA03).

+Temperature was represented using daytime 2-m air-temperature estimates from the U-HAT dataset \cite{Milojevic2025UHAT}, which provides approximately 1-km resolution urban air-temperature estimates across major US metropolitan areas.
+We used the daytime prediction field, corresponding approximately to 1:30 PM local time, averaged over July--August 2022 and aggregated to Census tracts.

+Because LODES captures home--work commuting flows rather than daily activity mobility, the US analysis should be interpreted as an external validation of the exposure framework using an independent commuting-based mobility dataset, rather than as a direct replication of the Spanish analysis.